paddysplace/paddysblog-v3/_posts/2021-08-30-what-is-motivation.md

 ##### Behaviour Change Apps (Paid)

-* [GetMotivatedBuddies.com](https://www.getmotivatedbuddies.com/) (woohoo!) - get up to 4 accountability partners from around the world, join groups and challenges. - system to test habits and self-directed plans. - Find buddies by keywords, age, gender, timezone, employment, habits. - get auto-matched every 72 hours. - find others who use your apps, go to your school, gym or organization - keep your anonymity. - Buddy chat and group chat - See each other's check-ins and plans. - import other people's plans. - get email and sms reminders and triggers. - get positive reinforcement for all activities on your plans.
+* [GetMotivatedBuddies.com](https://www.getmotivatedbuddies.com/) (woohoo!) - get up to 4 accountability partners from around the world, join groups and challenges. - system to test habits and self-directed plans. - Find buddies by keywords, age, gender, timezone, employment, habits. - get auto-matched every 72 hours. - find others who use your apps, go to your school, gym or organization - keep your anonymity. - Buddy chat and group chat - See each other's check-ins and plans. - import other people's plans. - get email and SMS reminders and triggers. - get positive reinforcement for all activities on your plans.
 * [focusmate.com](https://www.focusmate.com/) - watch and be watched by another person over video
 * [getsupporti.com](https://getsupporti.com/) - accountability partner app that finds you mutual support buddies
 * [goalio.co](https://www.goalio.co/) - reward yourself for completing goals